nobodyscripts/LeafBlowerScript/Readme.md

 F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
 F9: Hotkey added H for seed bag use.
+F9: Added gui buttons to start each mode directly.

 PgDown: Added travel to leafton, click first crafting tab if crafting.